Key to the Highway: Eric Clapton versions

 Eric Clapton recorded "Key to the Highway" for Derek and the Dominos' 1970 landmark album Layla and Other Assorted Love Songs.
-Lasting over nine minutes, it is essentially an impromptu jam which was recorded by accident.
+Lasting over nine minutes, it is essentially an impromptu jam.
 Clapton and Duane Allman heard singer Sam Samudio, better known as "Sam the Sham", performing the song in a neighboring studio and spontaneously started playing it themselves.
 When record producer Tom Dowd heard it, he quickly told the engineers to "hit the goddamn machine!" to start the tape recorder.
 Because of the late start, the album track starts with a fade-in to a performance already underway.

 A live version of the song appears on the 1995 remastered edition of Eric Clapton's Rainbow Concert recordings from the 1973 concert.
 Clapton also recorded the song with other musicians: Johnnie Johnson for his 1991 album Johnnie B. Bad and in 2000 with B.B.
 King for their collaboration album Riding with the King.
 Another Clapton version is included on his 2002 live album One More Car, One More Rider.
 During two Allman Brothers shows at the Beacon Theatre in New York City on March 19 and 20, 2009, Clapton joined the band onstage to perform the song.